belzecue/Terrain3D_wiki/Building-From-Source.md

 GDExtensionTerrain$ scons
 ```

-Upon success you should see something like this:
+Upon success you should see something like this at the end:

 ```
 Creating library project\addons\terrain\bin\libterrain.windows.debug.x86_64.lib and object project\addons\terrain\bin\libterrain.windows.debug.x86_64.exp